David Hay (Australian politician)

+Life and career

 Hay was born in Manly and was educated at Manly Boys' High School.
 He served in the military as a RAAF pilot, and worked as a company director.
 He was an Alderman of Manly Municipal Council for twenty-three years, including six terms as Mayor and eight as Deputy Mayor, and was also a Mackellar County Councillor for six years, including one year as chairman.
 In 1984, Hay defeated the Labor member for the seat of Manly, Alan Stewart, and was made Minister for Local Government and Minister for Planning shortly after winning his second term in 1988.
 In 1991, however, he was narrowly defeated by independent candidate Peter Macdonald.